josepajay/slate/source/index.html.md

 # Getting Started

-### What is an HD Wallet ?
+## Overview

+Enterprise Multi-Signature Wallet is a High Security Solution to store Digital Assets and Crypto Currencies protected by the safety of multiple cryptographic keys and thereby greatly reducing the attack surface of a Single-Key storage.

 All Credence wallets are hierarchical deterministic wallets - also known as “HD Wallets”.
 HD Wallets are implemented using the bitcoin BIP32 standard.
-As such, Credence's HD Wallets are built from ‘keychains’ rather than from individual keys, and offer two distinct security and privacy enhancing features:

-* More secure backups

-Because keychains can be backed up with a single secret, a wallet can use many public keys all of which are maintained by a single backup key.
+As such, Credence's HD Wallets are built from ‘keychains’ rather than from individual keys.
+Keychains can be backed up with a single secret, a wallet can use many public keys all of which are maintained by a single backup key.

-* Blockchain Privacy

-With HD Wallets, applications can create new keys with every transaction such that no two transactions ever appear to come from the same wallet.
-This protects the wallet holder from revealing the true size of the wallet.

-### What does mMulti-Signature mean ?

 The primary advantage of multi-signature wallets is the ability for multiple machines and people to work together to approve a given transaction.
 Without multiple signatures on a transaction, all credentials to approve a transaction must reside with a single person on a machine.
 If that person, or machine is compromised by an attacker, all of your bitcoin can be taken.